Would YOU like to be a University of Gibraltar PhD Researcher?

 - Invest in individuals and provide the infrastructure and support for each to excel in his or her chosen field of inquiry or expression.

 To find out about existing PhD work please click here.

 Why should I become a University of Gibraltar PhD Researcher?

-When you become a University of Gibraltar PhD Researcher, you are provided with a range of facilities and support structures to assist you in your research studies.
+When you become a University of Gibraltar PhD Researcher, you will be provided with a range of facilities and support structures to assist you in your research studies.
 These facilities include:

-- A local academic supervisor to personally support you with your studies;
+- Gibraltar and Internationally-based specialist academic supervisors to support you with your studies;

 - Access to specialist equipment and other researchers;